-At the law office of Robert Peirce & Associates, P.C., in Pittsburgh, our attorneys can help you appeal unfair property tax valuations and assessments.
+At Robert Peirce & Associates, P.C., our Pittsburgh real estate assessment attorneys can help you appeal unfair property tax valuations and assessments.
 Our lawyers have handled numerous appeals for both residential and commercial property owners, with a proven record of success.

 Challenging An Unfair Tax Assessment